 Coopersburg is a very small borough located in the state of Pennsylvania.
-With a population of 2,421 people and four constituent neighborhoods, Coopersburg is the 545th largest community in Pennsylvania.
-Coopersburg has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 2,567 people and four constituent neighborhoods, Coopersburg is the 545th largest community in Pennsylvania.

 Coopersburg real estate is some of the most expensive in Pennsylvania, although Coopersburg house values don't compare to the most expensive real estate in the U.S.

-Coopersburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Coopersburg is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Coopersburg who work in office and administrative support (11.89%), sales jobs (10.06%), and food service (6.61%).
+Unlike some boroughs, Coopersburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Coopersburg are a mix of both white- and blue-collar jobs.
+Overall, Coopersburg is a borough of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Coopersburg who work in office and administrative support (19.12%), sales jobs (8.91%), and food service (8.25%).

 The people who call Coopersburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coopersburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Coopersburg include Irish, Italian, Dutch, and English.
+Important ancestries of people in Coopersburg include German, Irish, English, Italian, and Polish.